-Pardancanda are hardy perennials that reach from 60 to 90 cm in height; this makes them ideal for use in garden borders.
+Pardancanda are hardy perennials that reach from 60 to 90 cm (2 to 3 feet) in height.
+This makes them ideal for use in garden borders.

 Pardancanda bloom in the summer and carry saucer shaped flowers.

 Pardancanda can be grown outdoors either from roots or seeds and should be sown in either early spring or early autumn.